Ken Block is an American businessman, YouTube star and rally/rallycross driver whose global popularity significantly

 In the rallying, he participated in two events on the other side of the world, at New Zealand.
 He won the Rally of Whangarei and retired at Rally of Otago.
 In July 2015, he scored second place in the New England Forest Rally, the part of the Rally America championship.

 In 2016, Ken Block's only competition was the FIA World Rallycross Championship, together with Andreas Bakkerud as his teammate in the Hoonigan Racing Division's Ford Focus RS RX cars.
 The highlight of the season was Block's third place at Hockenheim's round.
 Later in the season, he reached Top 6 only once, at the French round, finishing only 14th in the final standings.

-During 2016, two Gymkhana video were released.
+During 2016, two Gymkhana videos were released.
 The playground for his Ford Fiesta in the 8th edition was Dubai while Gymkhana Nine brought him back to America, in the cockpit the Ford Focus RS RX, which he uses in the World Rallycross Championship.